vpik009/vpik009/README.md

 ## ❓ More About Me:
 - 📚 I’m currently a fourth year software engineering student at Monash University 🎓.
 - 🌱 I am interested in web development and UI/UX.
-- 📫 How to reach me: [Linkedin - Vladislav Pikulin](https://www.linkedin.com/in/vladislav-pikulin-77335821a/)
+- 📫 How to reach me: [Linkedin - Vladislav Pikulin](https://www.linkedin.com/in/vladislav-pikulin-77335821a/), [Email - vpik0001@mailfence.com](mailto: vpik0001@mailfence.com)

 <br />
 <br />